 - Table Relationships – Installing table relationships makes it easier for Jet Reports designers to create reports.
 In the Table Builder and other features, the linking between related tables is automatically entered so that the designer doesn’t have to define the relationship.

-- Jet Date Table – This table can be used with Jet Essentials to easily report on date periods.
+- Jet Date Table – This table can be used with Jet Reports to easily report on date periods.